aogier/aogier.github.io/content/cv-publish.rst

       - build
       - deploy

-A build snippet common to either build jobs we will parametrize via environment variables later:
+Then a build snippet common to either build jobs we will parametrize via environment variables later:

 .. code-block:: yaml